 #1.
 Yard Butler Twist Heavy Duty Hand Tiller

-- LOOSENS, TURNS, TILLS AND AERATES soil promoting the free flow of water, air, and fertilizer for a healthier and more beautiful yard and garden.
+- HANDHELD TWIST TILLER loosens, turns, tills, and aerates soil promoting the free flow of water, air, and fertilizer for a healthier and more beautiful yard and garden.

 The Yard Butler Twist Heavy Duty Hand Tiller tops our list of the best hand tillers for your lawn or garden.
 This tiller is very tough and heavy duty, and is perfect for any job needed in your garden, like cultivating, aerating, and weeding.
 It is made with ½ inch powder coated steel and has 6 sharp angled claw tines that effectively penetrate even the most compacted soil.